juanrueda/AdminGastosFront/README.md

 ## Execute locally 🚀

-You can get a copy of this repository code to execute o test it in your local machine with de command: `git clone https://github.com/juanrueda/AdminGastosFront.git` or downloading it directly.
+You can get a copy of this repository code to execute or test it in your local machine with the command: `git clone https://github.com/juanrueda/AdminGastosFront.git` or directly downloading it.

 ### Pre-requisites 📋